The Ascent of Life

 It is not only the incredible richness of colors and shapes that makes these banded iron ores so unique, but above all it is their inconceivable age.

-Knowing that our planet is restlessly changing its appearance, it is almost incomprehensible how these sediments have survived all the time since their formation completely unaltered.
+Knowing that our planet is restlessly changing its appearance, it is almost incomprehensible how these sediments have survived all the time since their formation completely untouched.

 Here, we are truly looking at a snapshot of early Earth and the beginning of life.